 UK businesses currently have to comply with GDPR, as the new law came into effect before the two year period for Brexit ended.

 In addition, the law is consumer-friendly and is, therefore, unlikely to be unravelled by the UK Government.

 Finally, if we want to continue to trade as freely as possible with the EU this will undoubtedly be one of those laws we have to continue to comply with, especially given that UK websites will be accessible by EU citizens, for example.

 How do I make sure my business is compliant with GDPR?

 The Information Commissioner’s Office (ICO) has a huge amount of information on GDPR and what actions business need to take on their ICO website.

-We’d hate for your business to get caught out, so if you need specialist advice you could speak to our legal partner Linkilaw, they also offer free 30-minute legal consultations to help businesses identify exactly what they need to do for GDPR compliance.
+We’d hate for your business to get caught out, so if you need specialist advice you could speak to our legal partner Lawbite, they also offer Crunch clients free legal consultations to help businesses identify exactly what they need to do for GDPR compliance.
 You can book your consultation via our Legal support webpage, or speak to your client managers.